 - Leave Site Now

-The Consent Matters campaign is an annual campaign at SFU that takes place from September 16-20, 2019.
+Launched in January 2016, The Consent Matters campaign is an annual campaign at SFU that takes place in mid-September and mid-May each year.

 This campaign aims to raise awareness about sexual violence by educating the SFU community on the following:

 What Can You Do to Create a Culture of Consent On Campus?

 1. Understand What Sexual Violence Actually Is.

 Sexual Violence is any sexual behavior, actions, or threats that are unwanted and take place without consent.
 Anyone of any gender, sexuality, race or ethnicity can commit or experience sexual violence.